Characterizing the Structure of Online Conversations Across Reddit: Data

-\begin{itemize} \item {\bf Quality:} This is the direct analog of the {global} quality feature, with the key difference that here it is just the {\it Karma} of that particular post. \item {\bf Text:} Many posts on Reddit contain multimedia content, e.g., images, gifs, audio, and video.
-This binary feature indicates if the content of the post is text only.
-It is an essential feature as one could expect users to interact differently with multimedia content compared to text-only content.
+\begin{itemize} \item {\bf Quality:} This is the direct analog of the {global} quality feature, with the key difference that here it is just the {\it karma} of that particular post. \item {\bf Text:} Many posts on Reddit contain multimedia content, e.g., images, gifs, audio, and video.
+This binary feature indicates if the content of the post is text-only.
+We use this feature since users may interact differently with multimedia content compared to text-only content.
+For example, posts with texts may prompt more discussion instead of posts with only a meme image.

-\item {\bf Video:} This binary feature indicates if the post contains video content. \item {\bf Adult:} This binary feature indicates whether this post is marked not-safe-for-work (NSFW) and could contain adult content. \item {\bf Sentiment:} We use the VADER algorithm~\citep{hutto2014vader} to compute the sentiment of the post on a scale of [-1,1] with -1 indicating the most negative sentiment and +1 being the most positive sentiment. \item {\bf Contains numbers:} A binary feature indicating if the post contains numbers, e.g., the feature would take a value 1 for the post ``Happy New Year 2020!''. \item {\bf Length:} This feature codes the number of characters in the post.
+\item {\bf Video:} This binary feature indicates whether the post contains video content. \item {\bf Adult:} This binary feature indicates whether this post is marked not-safe-for-work (NSFW) and could contain adult content.
+Even though we excluded NSFW subreddits, there could still be posts in non-NSFW subreddits that are tagged as NSFW.
+For the same reason above, we expect users to interact to various modalities of posts differently.

+\item {\bf Sentiment:} We use the VADER algorithm~\cite{hutto2014vader} to compute the sentiment of the post on a scale of from $-1$ to $+1$ with $-1$ indicating the most negative sentiment and $+1$ being the most positive sentiment. \item {\bf Contains numbers:} A binary feature indicating whether the post contains numbers, e.g., the feature would take a value 1 for the post ``Happy New Year 2020!''. \item {\bf Length:} This feature codes the number of characters in the post.
 One might expect longer posts to be more nuanced and thereby draw much interest from users.
-E.g., The post {\it Happy New Year!} has a Length of 15 (including spaces). \item {\bf All Uppercase:} This is also a binary feature that fires if the post is written in all uppercase letters.
+For example, The post ``Happy New Year!'' has a Length of 15 (including spaces). \item {\bf All uppercase:} This is also a binary feature that fires if the post is written in all uppercase letters.
 Typically, all uppercase has the connotation of shouting or screaming.\footnote{\url{https://en.wikipedia.org/wiki/All_caps}} So, we conjecture that the tone of the post could also determine the structure of the conversation that happens. \end{itemize} Figure~\ref{fig:summaryLocal} shows the summary statistics of the non-binary {\it local} features.
-As can be seen, the length of posts has a sharp cut-off, but the quality of posts decays steadily.
-Further, most of the posts are neutral in terms of sentiment, and that the average sentiment of posts in our dataset is slightly positive ($\mu$=.055).
+As can be seen, the length of posts is usually under 300 characters, and most posts are of low quality.
+Further, most of the posts are neutral in terms of sentiment, and the average sentiment of posts in our dataset is slightly positive ($\mu$=.055).

-\subsection{Structural Properties of the Discussion Tree:}
+\subsection{Structural Properties of the Discussion Tree}